Mare Frigoris

 Mare Frigoris /frɪ'gɔːrᵻs/ (Latin frīgōris, the "Sea of Cold") is a lunar mare in the far north of the Moon.
 It is located in the outer rings of the Procellarum basin, just north of Mare Imbrium, and stretches east to north of Mare Serenitatis.
 It is just north of the dark crater Plato.

 The basin material surrounding the mare is of the Lower Imbrian epoch, while the eastern mare material is of the Upper Imbrian epoch, and the western mare material is of the Eratosthenian epoch.

+Name

 Like most of the other maria on the Moon, Mare Frigoris was named by Giovanni Riccioli, whose 1651 nomenclature system has become standardized.
 Previously, William Gilbert had included it among the Insula Borealis ("Northern Island") in his map of c.1600, and Michael van Langren had labelled it the Mare Astronomicum ("Sea of Astronomy") in his 1645 map.
 Pierre Gassendi called it the Boreum Mare ('Northern Sea').

+Research

+The second Hakuto-R mission from Japanese private spaceflight company ispace attempted to land at a Mare Frigoris site in June 2025 but failed.